 What is a medical or surgical mask?

-A medical or surgical mask is a medical device.
-It traps droplets of saliva and airway secretions when the wearer breathes out.
-It is a single-use device.
-Worn by the healthcare professional: it protects the patient, the operating site or the equipment.
-Worn by somebody who is contagious: it protects those around them.
+A mask for medical or surgical use is a medical device.
+It traps droplets of saliva or airway secretions when the wearer exhales.
+It is for single use only.
+Worn by the caregiver : it protects the patient, the operating field or the equipment.
+Worn by the contagious person: it protects those around him/her.

-What do you need to check on a medical or surgical mask?
+What should be checked on the packaging of a medical or surgical mask?

-In Europe, a single-use medical or surgical mask must be marked with a reference to the EN 14683: 2019 + AC: 2019 standard, and the type of mask it is supposed to be (see below).
+A mask for medical or surgical use in Europe must indicate the reference to the standard EN 14683: 2019 + AC: 2019 with the type of mask claimed (see below).

-What performance requirements does this medical or surgical mask meet?
+What kind of performance requirements does this mask for medical or surgical use meet?

-4 performance criteria are expected to confirm the quality of medical or surgical masks:
+As indicated above, it is the EN 14683: 2019 + AC: 2019 standard that specifies the requirement levels.
+4 performance criteria are expected to verify the quality of masks for medical or surgical use:

-- Determination of breathability by measuring differential pressure
+- Determination of the breathability by measuring the differential pressure

 - Microbial cleanliness

-Are there different levels of performance for medical or surgical masks?
+Are there different performance levels between masks for medical and surgical use?

 |Test||Type I*||Type II||Type IIR|